matsumotory/mruby-spdy/README.md

 # SPDY Module for mruby
 SPDY module for mruby.
-You can access Web site using SPDY protocol by mruby.
+You can access Web site using SPDY protocol from mruby applications or devices with mruby.

 ## example
 ```ruby